zeeshanjunaid/ledgy.com/src/markdown/help/getting-started.md

 ##### Commit your draft

 All the new transactions you’ve added will be saved as your new draft.
+New or modified transactions are marked in gray.
+The question-mark below the transaction number tells you what has changed.

-Once you are done with adding them and are happy with it, you can hit the _Commit_ button to save your draft as your official transactions list.
-Don’t worry; you will be prompted to review your changes before confirming.
+Once you are done with adding and editing transactions, you can hit the _Commit_ button to save your draft as your new official transactions list.
+Don’t worry; you will be prompted to review your changes before confirming and can still make changes to your transactions after committing.

 ###### What does the _Commit_ button do?